niccoloanceschi/TobitSUN/ApplicationTutorial.md

 ----------------------------

 We conclude by producing the code for obtaining the optimal EP approximation *q*\*<sub>EP</sub>(**β**), as described in Section 4.3.2 of the paper.
 As highlighted therein, we introduce a novel and efficient implementation of the EP updates, achieving linear cost per iteration in the number of covariates *p*.
-Without such a feature, the previously accomplished quadratic cost in *p* would make EP non-competitively slow in high-dimensional scenarios, compared to the variational procedures implemented above.
+Without such a feature, the quadratic cost in *p* of previous EP implementations would provide prohibitively slow routines in high-dimensional scenarios, compared to the variational procedures implemented above.

 ``` r
 # Get parameters